 1,200 ft

-Tackle this 8 km hard hike in Alberta's Kananaskis Country for a dramatic waterfall reveal that stays hidden until the final bend.
-400 m elevation gain over roughly 4 hours through montane forest and wildflower meadows leads to a multi-tiered cascade plunging into a crystal-clear pool.
+Tackle this 8 km hard hike in Alberta's Kananaskis Country for a 400 m elevation gain rewarded by a dramatic waterfall reveal hidden until the final bend.
+Located in the Canadian Rockies near Calgary, expect 4 hours of forest and alpine terrain culminating at a pristine pool beneath cascading tiers of water.

 Recommended for :